ABDULRAHMAN-ALSAADI/wd-drone-autonomous-mission/CONTRIBUTING.md

 - Update configuration documentation with every new tunable field.
 - Prefer a focused change over a broad rewrite during flight-test preparation.

-## Local Data

-Do not commit camera dumps, logs, or private flight data unless the team explicitly approves the release.

-Never commit credentials, `.env` files, SSH keys, telemetry containing private locations, or personal data.
-If sensitive information is committed, stop and follow `SECURITY.md`; deleting it in a later commit is not enough.

 ## Commit Message